omdevteam/om/docs_src/documentation_configuration_file.rst

 * **gain_filename (str or None):** the relative or absolute path to an HDF5 file containing a gain map.
 If this and the *gain_hdf5_path* parameters are not *None*, the gain map is loaded and later applied to the detector frame.
-Each pixel in the gain map must store the gain factor that will be applied to the corresponing pixel in the detector frame.
+Each pixel in the gain map must store the gain factor that will be applied to the corresponding pixel in the detector frame.
 Example: 'cspad_gain_map.h5'

 * **gain_hdf5_path (str or None)** the internal HDF5 path to the data block where the